Veteran owned and operated.

 We ask that diabetic patients contact our office 24 hours prior to their exam for specific instructions.

-Someone from our offices will call the day before your appointment to go over all of instructions and requirements with you.
+Someone from our offices will call the day before your appointment to review all of the instructions and requirements with you.
 If you have any questions do not hesitate to contact us.

 What should I wear?